ArrowSK/Arbola.AI-TG-Bot-with-Internet/README.md

 The chat history is saved to MongoDB and is deleted every day at midnight CET.

-Only certain Telegram usernames are allowed to access the bot (you can set your own via index.js).
+Only certain Telegram usernames are allowed to access the bot (you can set your own via ALLOWED_USERNAMES variable).